jbrightuniverse/C-Bot/README.md

 That's it!

 ## FUNCTIONALITY UPDATE LOG
-2020-08-23
+2020-08-23\
+· Added `view` command for viewing existing code\
-· Added `view` command for viewing existing code
+· Added `view num` command for viewing existing code with line numbers

 ## FUTURE UPDATES (in no particular order)

 · Selective line editing (enter a line number to edit the line)\
+· Support for input args\
+· Support for zip file library additions\
 · Support for marked-down code input\
 · Support for file-based code input\
 · Halt program execution command\
 · Support for multiple files and filetypes\
-· Support for standard input ("std::cin") during program execution More things that I haven't thought of yet\
+· Support for standard input ("std::cin") during program execution More things that I haven't thought of yet